 Storytime with Senior Buddies

 North Cross School is excited to announce the recent addition of the Junior Kindergarten-5 section to its Early Childhood Program.
-This class, designed for students who may be of age for Kindergarten but who would benefit from an extra year to transition into a Kindergarten setting.
+This class is designed for students who may be of age for Kindergarten but who would benefit from an extra year to transition into a Kindergarten setting.
 This small class (about 10 students) provides students with a differentiated experience and learning objectives tailored to their specific needs.
 Focus will be on the consolidation of basic language and mathematical skills, oral speaking and communication skills, and problem-solving skills.
 Students will also benefit from larger group interactions involving the JK-4 classes during recess and special areas.
 The students will explore cross-curricular monthly themes and travel on at least two field trips.
 Additionally, there is a strong emphasis on character education, which provides students with extra time and support to develop social awareness and self-confidence.
-Unlike JK-4, there is no nap time, but an enrichment period instead.
+These students are guided and encouraged to become leaders and positive role models among their peers.